 Old Rossallian and award-winning actress, Anouk Dutruit, was Rossall School’s guest of honour and delivered a rousing speech to close the Prize Day Ceremony.

-Other guests included, Mrs Vivien Ivell, Deputy Mayoress of Fylde, Counsellor Ray Thomas, Deputy Mayor of Fylde and Radio Wave newsreader, Andy Mitchell.
+Other guests included, Mrs Vivien Ivell, Deputy Mayoress of Fylde, and Counsellor Ray Thomas, Deputy Mayor of Fylde.

 “I have many happy memories of my time here at Rossall and have formed friendships which I absolutely know will last a lifetime.
 Floreat Rossallia“